Christmas and Motherhood

 Wow, these last nine weeks have been long.

 Just having another person, another set of hands makes all the difference with the twins.
-The nights are okay, mainly because mostly, Jack will do his fair share of feedings and changings even though he’s knackered.
+The nights are okay, mainly because mostly, he will do his fair share of feedings and changings even though he’s knackered.

-It’s the days that really get to me, about 16 changings a day and 18 bottles to prepare though it really varies.
+It’s the days that really get to me.
+About 16 changings a day and 18 bottles to prepare though it really varies.
 I sometimes feel a bit like a machine, preparing the bottles anyway.
 Sometimes when I’m really tired, right on the edge, I feel like I can just make one without looking, like muscle memory.

-I went back to Uni for one week before Uni broke up for Christmas, I have to admit it felt so wrong, leaving them with a daycare at only six weeks.
+I went back to Uni for one week before Uni broke up for Christmas.
+I have to admit it felt so wrong, leaving them with a daycare at only six weeks.
 I really considered dropping out of Uni, and I still am.
 You hear all these horrible statistics about keeping kids in daycare at early ages, about how they grow up stilted and not attached to their parents.

 It’s not really a daycare, but we drop them off at a house where a lovely women takes care of three other babies during the day on a regular basis.
-So no daycare, but not private nannies, it’s a step inbetween.
+So no daycare, but not private nannies, it’s a step in-between.

 Anyway, I shall stop my rant.
 It’s Christmas!
 Merry Christmas to everyone at Stand up Girl